 I really connected to Joan in that moment.
 I really connected to what must have gone on in her bedroom the night before.
 Most of us have been there, unable to sleep because the thoughts won’t stop.
 There are tears, there’s fury, there’s the circular thoughts, trying to be rational, trying to make it all make sense.
+To get better sleep, sleepify.co is passionate to help you find the right mattress through their Mattress Reviews on their website.

 Going over the pros and cons: He’s my husband, he doesn’t include me, I have a baby, I’ve been okay by myself so far.
 I love him, he doesn’t respect me, he’s my husband, he hurts me again and again and shows no sign of stopping.